Chocolate (EP)

-Chocolate is the debut extended play (EP) by South Korean singer Max.
+Chocolate is the debut extended play (EP) by South Korean singer Max Changmin.
 The album was released on April 6, 2020 by SM Entertainment and is distributed by Dreamus.
 It features six tracks including the title track, "Chocolate" and also includes a collaboration with Korean singer Chungha.
 The album was produced by Thomas Troelsen, Yoo Young-jin, German-based international production team Hitimpulse, Bottle God (X&), Bram Inscore, Jake Torrey and Omega.
 Musically, the album incorporates various genres including pop, dance-pop, R&B and folk-rock.
 Commercially, the EP debuted at number two on the South Korean Gaon Album Chart and at number three on the Japanese Oricon Albums Chart.

 Background and production

 On March 13, it was reported that the TVXQ member Changmin was preparing to release a solo album.
 A source from SM Entertainment confirmed the news and released a statement, saying, “Changmin is currently working hard, with the goal of releasing his solo album in April.
 Please anticipate it.”
 On March 23, 2020, SM Entertainment announced that Changmin would be making his Korean solo debut with his first mini album titled Chocolate and title track of the same name.
 The mini album, consisting of six songs of various genres was set to release on April 6.

 For the album, Changmin worked with globally renowned music producer Thomas Troelsen, Ian Kirkpatrick, Hitimpulse and Yoo Young-jin, among others.
 The album also features a collaboration with Korean singer Chungha.
 Changmin participated in the lyric-writing process of the album.
 When he was asked where he gets his inspiration from, he said, “Usually when I write songs, I will hear a word in the demo and get inspiration from that to tell a story.
 That was the case for ‘Chocolate’ as well.
 For me, the word "chocolate" feels like a word full of desire.
 It's not always necessary in a dessert, but if it's there, you find yourself getting addicted and eating it.
 I wanted to compare chocolate to the desire of wanting to meet someone you're attracted to.
 I also heard an artist saying how they write lyrics with life advice they want to give their son, so I often wrote lyrics with the hopes of conveying a message to my fans that will give them strength.”